spantaleev/sftpman/README.md

 - Doesn't support password authentication, only SSH keys
 - Doesn't support all of the functionality in CLI mode - certain things require the GUI to be used
 - Doesn't do any validation on the data you provide in the GUI
-- Doesn't support mounting in a different location then /mnt/sshfs/
+- Doesn't support mounting in a location different than `/mnt/sshfs/`
 - All logic runs in the GUI thread, which can make the GUI freeze for a while